Tips for maintaining your electric bike

 Although battery ageing is inevitable, since it has a limited lifespan, you can slow down the deterioration process by taking good care of your battery:

-- Careful storage : if you don't use your battery for several weeks, or even months, we recommend removing it from the bike and storing it in a dark place, at a temperature of between 10 and 20°C. The cellar is the ideal place to store your battery until the warm weather returns!
+- Careful storage : if you're not going to use your battery for several weeks, or even months, we recommend removing it from the bike and storing it in a dark place, at a temperature of between 10 and 20°C. The cellar - if not damp - is the ideal place to store your battery until the warm weather returns!

 - Shocks : batteries are sensitive to shocks, and a fall from human height can damage them permanently.
 Be very careful when removing it from the bike!
 If your battery stops working after a fall, it will need to be diagnosed.